aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/documentation/services/simulation/UPDATED_INJECTION_SUMMARY.md

 # Updated Historical Data Injection Summary

 ## Overview
-Successfully created and executed an updated historical data injector for the new CMS table structure with numeric timestamps and Munich fleet patterns.
+Successfully created and executed an updated historical data injector for the new Fleet Management table structure with numeric timestamps and Munich fleet patterns.

 ## Key Changes Made